imperva/dsfkit/examples/aws/poc/dsf_deployment/README.md

 enable_dra = false
 ```

-This configuration will enable the DAM module while disabling the DSF Sonar and DRA modules.
+This configuration will enable the DAM module while disabling the DSF Hub and DRA modules.

 #### 2. DRA Only Deployment